TheCDC/mod_pydoc/README.md

 The original pydoc module has hard-coded values for color choices.
 This new version, based on html5, uses css styling.

-To test with the default (minimal styling):
+To test with the default (fancy styling):

     python mod_pydoc.py -b